baumanndominik/baumanndominik.github.io/_pages/teaching.md

 Design and supervision of a project for a group of three students.

 ### Tutorial "Introduction to Control Theory," Arosa, Switzerland, 2018
-Preparation and presentation of Python example.
+Preparation and presentation of Python examples.
 The tutorial was part of a winter school of the DFG Priority Program on "Cyber-physical Networking."

 ### Course "Mathematics for Electrical Engineering," TU Dresden, Germany, 2013-2016
 Teaching exercise lectures for groups of up to 50 engineering students.